 3ie at Niti Aayog Conference: Strengthening pathways from evidence to action

 Research evidence can be used by decision-makers to inform programs or any stage during the policy process.
 To improve the chances that this happens, it is critical to understand the factors that facilitate or limit evidence-informed decision-making.
-3ie will lead a panel ‘Strengthening pathways from evidence to action’ to share lessons learned from promoting the use of evidence in low- and middle-income countries and throw light on how monitoring and evaluation (M&E) results and research evidence get translated to action and impact.
-We will also make a presentation using our recently-launched portal of Evidence Impact Summaries to showcase how different decision-makers have used research evidence and the factors that may contribute to or constrain evidence use.
+This 3ie led panel ‘Strengthening pathways from evidence to action’ shared lessons learned from promoting the use of evidence in low- and middle-income countries and threw light on how monitoring and evaluation (M&E) results and research evidence get translated to action and impact.
+We also made a presentation using our recently-launched portal of Evidence Impact Summaries to showcase how different decision-makers have used research evidence and the factors that may contribute to or constrain evidence use.

-The session will be held as part of the National Conference on Monitoring, Evaluation and Learning: Institutionalizing M&E Practices for Sustainable Impact organized by Development Monitoring and Evaluation Office (DMEO), India’s apex monitoring and evaluation office, attached to the Niti Aayog.
+The session was held as part of the National Conference on Monitoring, Evaluation and Learning: Institutionalizing M&E Practices for Sustainable Impact organized by Development Monitoring and Evaluation Office (DMEO), India’s apex monitoring and evaluation office, attached to the Niti Aayog.